microsoft/qlib/docs/component/strategy.rst

         CSI300_BENCH = "SH000300"
         # Benchmark is for calculating the excess return of your strategy.
-        # It's data format will be like **ONE normal instrument**.
+        # Its data format will be like **ONE normal instrument**.
         # For example, you can query its data with the code below
         # `D.features(["SH000300"], ["$close"], start_time='2010-01-01', end_time='2017-12-31', freq='day')`
-        # It is different from the argument `market`, which indicates a universe of stocks (**a set** of stocks like csi300)
+        # It is different from the argument `market`, which indicates a universe of stocks (e.g. **A SET** of stocks like csi300)
-        # For example, you can query all data from a stock market with the code below.w
+        # For example, you can query all data from a stock market with the code below.
         # ` D.features(D.instruments(market='csi300'), ["$close"], start_time='2010-01-01', end_time='2017-12-31', freq='day')`

         FREQ = "day"